marcos-mc/RL_landmark_detection_for_cardiac_applications/README.md

-# Landmark Detection on Aorta
+# Landmark Detection on Aorta (Evaluation of Results)